 - Make the teams more successful

-3. Individual Level
+3. Employee Empowerment on the Individual Level

 When employees feel empowered and trusted, they: